tuda-parallel/FTIO/artifacts/ipdps24/HACC-IO/README.md

 ```bash
 sbatch sbatch.sh
 ```
-This generates online predictions during the runtime of HACC-IO.
+`ftio` is called internally in `predictor` whenever new traces are appended to the monitored fill x.jsonl.
+This yields online predictions during the runtime of HACC-IO.
 Additionally add the `-w` flag to the call of `predictor`, in case you want to utilize the automatic time window adaption as we did in the paper.
 With the `-x 3` flag, you can trigger the time window adaption after three hits, which is the default behavior.

 <p align="right"><a href="#ior">⬆</a></p>